-Union College Athletics, the Office of Fraternity and Sorority Life, Student Affairs, and other departments responsible for overseeing student organizations are conducting ongoing educational activities to promote positive group identity and prevent hazing behavior.
+Union College Athletics, Greek Leadership, Student Affairs, and other departments responsible for overseeing student organizations are conducting ongoing educational activities to promote positive group identity and prevent hazing behavior.
 Educational activities will occur throughout the academic year.

 Pre-Clearance of New Member Education Activities

-All member education programs must be approved in advance by the Director of Fraternity and Sorority Life.
-In deciding whether to approve the program, the Director of Fraternity and Sorority Life will consider whether the proposed activity constitutes hazing as defined above and also whether the activity is likely to produce or would be perceived by a reasonable person as likely to produce mental or physical discomfort, stress, embarrassment, harassment, or ridicule.
-Greek organizations may not engage in any member activities that have not been approved by the Director of Fraternity and Sorority Life.
+All member education programs must be approved in advance by the Associate Director of Residential Education for Greek Leadership.
+In deciding whether to approve the program, the Associate Director of Residential Education for Greek Leadership will consider whether the proposed activity constitutes hazing as defined above and also whether the activity is likely to produce or would be perceived by a reasonable person as likely to produce mental or physical discomfort, stress, embarrassment, harassment, or ridicule.
+Greek organizations may not engage in any member activities that have not been approved by the Associate Director of Residential Education for Greek Leadership.

 New Member Education